msorens/images-from-the-aether/README.md

 * More on comments: some comments are vital, as in the previous bullet.
 But care must be taken to use comments appropriately and only when necessary, because too many comments can often be worse than not enough.
 I wrote at length about this in [Fighting Evil in Your Code: Comments on Comments](https://www.simple-talk.com/opinion/opinion-pieces/fighting-evil-code-comments-comments/)

+* CI checks help minimize the developer burden, automatically running checks on different browsers, and even a markdownlint check, too.

 ##  7. <a name='Performance'></a>Performance